alanwill/serverless-app-template/README.md

 # serverless-app-template
-Repo template for Python based AWS Serverless apps
+Repo template for Python based AWS Serverless apps.
+This repo contains sample content to support the structure I use when creating AWS Lambda serverless apps.